Die with a Smile

 "Die with a Smile" is a song by American singer-songwriters Lady Gaga and Bruno Mars.
-It was released as a standalone single on August 16, 2024, through Interscope Records, and was later included as the closing track of Gaga's studio album Mayhem (2025).
-She and Mars wrote and produced the track alongside Dernst "D'Mile" Emile II and Andrew Watt while James Fauntleroy provided additional songwriting.
-The collaboration was a result of Mars inviting Gaga to his studio where he had been working on new music.
-He presented the track in progress to her and the duo finished writing and recording the song the same day.
-In the song, Gaga and Mars express a powerful longing to be with a loved one, highlighting the urgency and depth of their love in the face of uncertainty and potential endings.
+It was released as a standalone single on August 16, 2024, through Interscope Records, and was included as the closing track of Gaga's studio album Mayhem (2025).
+Mars developed the track with Dernst "D'Mile" Emile II and James Fauntleroy in 2021; three years later, he presented it to Gaga, and the four completed it the same day.
+The final version was written by Gaga, Mars, D-Mile, Andrew Watt, and Fauntleroy, and it was produced by the first four.